rfbergeron/bompiler/DESIGN.md

 C-strings correctly. flex and bison will also need to be tweaked to output C code instead of C++.

+After looking at the scanner I have decided it would be helpful to write a replacement for `std::vector` since I need a way to keep track of an arbitrary number of filename includes, and I imagine there will be more in the future.

 ## 4. Design

 ### 4.1 `map.h map.c`